Martin322s/social-charity-platform/README.md

 - Profile Page – The page show the user names, email and all created publications made by the current user:

 - Edit publication page – The edit page is available to logged in users and it allows author to edit their own publication.
 Clicking the Edit link will display the edit page.
 It contains a form with input fields for all relevant properties.
-All fields must be filled before sending the information.

-The service will return the modified record.
+All fields must be filled before sending the information.The service will return the modified record.
 Upon success the user will be redirected to the publications page.

 - Delete Publication – The delete action is available to the logged in users, for publication that they created.
 When the author clicks on the Delete button on any of his publications, the publication will be deleted from the system.
 The service will return an object, containing the deletion time.
 Upon success, the user will be redirected the user to publications page.